top of page

 This decision – together with another awful federal court decision, SpeechNow.org v.
 Federal Election Commission – gave rise to so-called Super PACs.
 Super PACs, or “independent expenditure only” committees, can raise unlimited sums of money from corporations, unions, associations and individuals, then spend unlimited amounts of money to advocate for or against political candidates.

-The Citizens United decision is deeply flawed mainly for its unintended consequences, because the Federal Election Commission’s (FEC) interpretation of it has caused even more damage than the decision itself.
+The Citizens United decision is deeply flawed in part for its unintended consequences, because the FEC's interpretation of it has caused even more damage than the decision itself.
 The Supreme Court held that independent expenditures should be “totally independent” of candidates and made it clear that corporate spending should be fully disclosed.
 However, neither is being properly enforced, to say the least.
-Because they are allowed to be shady, Super PACs – in conspiracy with their candidates – have taken political warfare to a new level.

-Technically, Super PACs are legally required to report where their money comes from but, naturally, they have devised a way to undermine any transparency by funneling money through secretly funded “dark money” groups – which are, for some strange reason, allowed to keep their donors hidden from the public.
+Super PACs are legally required to report where their money comes from but, naturally, they have devised ways to undermine any transparency by funneling money through secretly funded “dark money” groups – which are, for some strange reason, allowed to keep their donors hidden from the public.

 These groups channel money to elections typically though donations given to 501(c)(4) social welfare groups or 501(c)(6) trade associations.
 While Super PACs do have to disclose these groups, they are only required to disclose the name of the group, not who gave money to the group – so the true source of the money remains a secret.